Florida Expungements and Sealings

 A9.
 This is a good question.
 It can take several months from starting the process to completion.
 It depends upon the staffing of the agencies that are part of the process.
 Currently, the average time from start to finish is between 5 and 9 months.
 Bottom line: Don't delay.

-KEY POINTS: Once the Order has been processed your record is no longer "public."
+KEY POINTS: Once the Order has been processed your record is no longer a public record.
 However, right now there are private companies that collect "public" records to sell.
-It takes them about 6-12 months to cycle through the system and "lose" your criminal record once it has been sealed or expunged.
-We have no control over these private companies whose defense is always "it's a public record" (once sealed or expunged a criminal record is no longer a public record).
-You may have a claim for monetary losses if your sealed or expunged record information is released by one of these companies.
+It takes them about 6-12 months to cycle through the system and remove your criminal record once it has been sealed or expunged.

 Q10.
 What if FDLE denies my application for a "Certificate of Eligibility?"

 A10.
-This is another reason to seek the advice of an attorney beforehand.
-First, you are out the $75 you sent to FDLE.
-Second, there are legitimate reasons FDLE would deny a Certificate of Eligibility.
-They may deny it because the offense is barred from being expunged or sealed or it may be denied due to a procedural error that may be correctable if you know what you are doing.
-We provide our clients with legal services to obtain Certificates of Eligibility that by all accounts should be issued.
-We also advise our clients of potential reasons why FDLE would not issue a Certificate of Eligibility before they spend the $75.
+There are legitimate reasons FDLE would deny a Certificate of Eligibility.
+They may deny it because the offense is barred from being expunged or sealed or it may be denied due to a procedural error that may be correctable.

 Q11.
-Why should I hire your law Office over a local office?
+Why should I hire your law Office over another?

 Q12.
 Are Juvenile criminal records automatically expunged?